-Losing someone or something you love or care deeply about is very painful.
+While it is part of life, losing someone or something you love or care deeply about is very painful.
 You may experience all kinds of difficult emotions and it may feel like the pain and sadness you're experiencing will never let up.
 These are normal reactions to a significant loss.
-But while there is no right or wrong way to grieve, there are healthy ways to cope with the pain that, in time, can renew you and permit you to move on.
+It’s normal for grief to last a long time and come in waves.
+But while there is no right or wrong way to grieve, there are healthy ways to cope with the pain that, in time, can allow you to fully grieve and help you to move on.

 Grief is a natural response to loss.
-It’s the emotional suffering you feel when something or someone you love is taken away.
+It’s the emotional suffering, the feelings of sadness, anger, and fear you feel when something or someone you love is taken away.
 The more significant the loss, the more intense the grief will be.
 You may associate grief with the death of a loved one—which is often the cause of the most intense type of grief—but any loss can cause grief, including:

 The more significant the loss, the more intense the grief.
+Losing a pet, for example, can be extremely difficult.
 However, even subtle losses can lead to grief.
 For example, you might experience grief after moving away from home, graduating from college, changing jobs, selling your family home, or retiring from a career you loved.

 Everyone Grieves Differently

 Grieving is a personal and highly individual experience.
+It’s important to not judge yourself or compare your grief journey to others.
 How you grieve depends on many factors, including your personality and coping style, your life experience, your faith, and the nature of the loss.
 The grieving process takes time.
 Healing happens gradually; it can’t be forced or hurried—and there is no “normal” timetable for grieving.
 Some people start to feel better in weeks or months.
 For others, the grieving process is measured in years.
 Whatever your grief experience, it’s important to be patient with yourself and allow the process to naturally unfold.